cdk-entest/sagemaker-studio/README.md

 }
 ```

-Create a role which will be assumed by the DS IAM user
+Create a role which will be assumed by the DS IAM user.
+To enable the DS to launch studio which attached to a user profile, we need to setup IAM policy: 1) using tab studiouserid or 2) arn resource

 ```json
 {